 Created at the instigation of President Pompidou and his wife Claude, a great fan of art, it opened in 1977 in the heart of Paris, and hosts each year a considerable number of temporary exhibitions in addition to its permanent exhibitions.
-It is one of the most dynamic museum of France, so you can come and return to the Center Pompidou several times a year without ever seeing the same thing.
-And visitors are not mistaken, since they are 3 to 4 million to go there each year.
+It is one of the most dynamic museums in France, so you can come and return to the Center Pompidou several times a year without ever seeing the same thing.
+And visitors are not mistaken, since they are 3 to 4 million going there each year.

 Like the Louvre, the Center Pompidou also has a branch, which is located in the city of Metz in Lorraine.

 Le Musée d’Orsay – Paris

 4th largest museum in France, the Musée d’Orsay has the main particularity of being located in a building with a rich history: originally a palace, it also hosted the Council of State before being converted into a railway station.

 Inaugurated in 1986, the museum takes over the Louvre in a way, since it houses works from the period 1848 to 1914.
 Orsay is mainly known for its collections of Impressionist paintings, with original works by Monet, Manet, Cézanne, Renoir, Degas, and many others.

 Realism, romanticism, primitivism, symbolism, post-impressionism… 3.5 million turn-of-the-century art lovers find their happiness in Orsay every year.

 La Cité des sciences et de l’industrie de La Villette – Paris

 A little less known internationally, the site of the Cité des sciences remains a high place of culture in France, and is a privileged destination for children to discover the wonders of our world and to arouse passions.

 Every year, 2.5 to 3 million visitors come to the Cité des Sciences to learn more about the world around us, thanks to popular science exhibitions.